What really works (and what doesn’t)

 Receiving a large cash payout seems like a secure option, but without a documented income stream, you may not be able to qualify for the financing you need.

-I understand—I help people through this every day.
+I understand and I help people through this every day.

 Not sure where to begin?